wanglingsong/JsonSurfer/README.md

 * Stoppable

     JsonSurfer is built on stoppable SAX-like interface that allows the processor to stop itself if necessary.

+* Non-Blocking

+    JsonSurfer is event-driven and offers non-blocking parser interface.

 ## Getting started